TakdanaiGH/Medical-Chatbot/README.md

 - Scrape all pages, skipping duplicate thread IDs
 - Pause for 5 minutes after finishing a full cycle
 - Can be run in the background

+**Alternative:** You can download pre-scraped data from [this link](https://drive.google.com/file/d/1CP_nqMJSzqXyVDkMJNB9vjU0lNMNSsGX/view?usp=sharing) to test the system without running the scraper.

 Run the scraper:
 ```bash